-TABLE 2-1.
-DQOs FOR GREAT SALT LAKE BASELINE SAMPLING PROGRAM
+TABLE 1 DATA QUALITY OBJECTIVES FOR THE GREAT SALT LAKE BASELINE SAMPLING PLAN

-Step DQOs for Great Salt Lake Baseline Sampling Program 1.
-Problem Statement Problem Several contaminants of concern, such as nutrients, selenium, mercury, and other trace metals, are known to cause adverse effects on the biological health and the beneficial uses of some water bodies and are known to exist in the waters of Great Salt Lake.
-Little is known about existing concentrations of these contaminants in Great Salt Lake, their temporal and spatial variability, and their fate and transport.
-Great Salt Lake's unique and complex water chemistry has made assessing these contaminants and tracking their long-term variability difficult and precluded the use of typical numeric water quality standards to manage Great Salt Lake's water quality.
-This has resulted in a dearth of data that often results in a reactive approach to managing its water quality and makes the assessment of the water quality in Great Salt Lake extremely difficult.
+Step DQOs for Great Salt Lake Baseline Sampling Plan Problem Statement and Problem Resources Several pollutants, such as selenium, mercury, and other metals and metalloids, are known to cause adverse effects on the biological health and the designated uses of some water bodies and are known to exist in the waters of the Lake.
+Little is known about existing concentrations of these pollutants in Great Salt Lake, their temporal and spatial variability, and their fate and transport.
+Great Salt Lake's unique and complex water chemistry has made assessing these pollutants and tracking their long-ter variability difficult and precluded the use of typical numeric water quality criteria to manage the Lake's water quality.
+This has resulted in a dearth of data that often results in a reactive approach to managing water quality and makes the assessment of th water quality in the Lake extremely difficult.
 These uncertainties resulted in a large expenditure of resources to develop the criterion for selenium.
-Great Salt Lake is protected by a narrative water quality standard and currently has only one site-specific numeric water quality standard for selenium in Gilbert Bay (UAC R317-2-14).
-A long-term database of water quality measures (including water and biota tissue chemistry) is needed to assess long-term trends and enable UDWQ to fulfill its responsibilities.
-A long-term strategy to monitor selenium concentrations in bird eggs is needed to comply with the existing numeric criterion.
-Proven protocols are needed to enable the consistent collection and analysis of environmental samples from Great Salt Lake.
+The Lake is protected by a narrative water quality standard and currently has only one site-specific numer water quality standard for selenium in Gilbert Bay (UAC R317-2-14).
+A long-term database of water quality measures (including water and biota tissue chemistry) is needed to assess long-term trend and enable UDWQ to fulfill its responsibilities.
+A long-term plan to monitor selenium concentrations in bird eggs is needed to assess compliance with the existing numeric criterion.
+Proven protocols are needed to enable the consistent collection and analysis of environmental samples from Great Salt Lake's hypersaline waters.
 Research is needed to better understand the idiosyncrasies of Great Salt Lake's ecosystem and how they relate to water quality.
 These tools are needed to better understand the ecosystem and identify reliable measures that can be used to assess its health.
-Project Team It is UDWQ's objective to collaborate and coordinate with various state and federal agencies that have management responsibilities, conduct research, and monitor the condition of Great Salt Lake.
-The following agencies are identified as potential partners in completing a baseline sampling program and developing protocols for future monitoring of the health of Great Salt Lake: • Utah Division of Wildlife Resources (UDWR) Utah Division of Forestry, Fire, and State LandsUtah Geological Survey Davis County Health Department USGS United States Fish and Wildlife Service (USFWS) Available Resources UDWQ will seek to collaborate with partner agencies to provide the resources required for the baseline sampling program.
-UDWQ will include funds for the proposed baseline sampling program in its annual budget.
-Monies for supplemental studies will be appropriated on an as-needed basis.
+Project Partners It is UDWQ's objective to collaborate and coordinate with various state and federal agencies that have management responsibilities, conduct research, and monitor the condition of Great Salt Lake.
+The following agencies are identified as partners in completing a baseline sampling program and developing protocols for future monitoring of the health of Great Salt Lake: Davis County Health Department (DCHD) United States Geological Survey (USGS) Utah Division of Wildlife Resources/Great Salt Lake Ecosystem Program (UDWR) • Utah Division of Forestry, Fire, and State Lands (FFSL) Utah Geological Survey (UGS) United States Fish and Wildlife Service (USFWS) Environmental Protection Agency (EPA)